GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

 The model server uses Qwen3-0.6B model from HuggingFace which requires the model server deployment to have a read token.
-When the `deploy-llmd.sh` is completed, run the following steps add a HuggingFace read token to the secret manager.
+When the `deploy-llmd.sh` is completed, run the following steps to add a HuggingFace read token to the secret manager.

 - [Generate a Hugging Face tokens](https://huggingface.co/docs/hub/security-tokens)
   with token type **Read**.